LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 It was written in the context of Quinten's MSc project, which was in collaboration with Joris Dormans of Ludomotion.

-Following a very interesting related topic presented by Tom Smith on generating graphs for Zelda-style levels via Answer-Set Programming, Riemer gave an introduction into Software Evolution which framed the talk, a perspective that is not usually applied in games research.
+Following a very interesting related topic presented by Tom Smith on generating graphs for Zelda-style levels via Answer-Set Programming, Riemer gave an introduction into Software Evolution which framed the talk, an unusual perspective for games research.
-Analyzing the output of content generators is a key challenge, but analyzing the source code of the generators another.

 According to Antonios Liapis, Joris was virtually present too.

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Feels like Joris &amp; <a href="https://twitter.com/PlayUnexplored?ref_src=twsrc%5Etfw">@PlayUnexplored</a> have a special virtual seat in this session.
 2nd talk is on judging code quality of grammar-based dungeon generation.
 It&#39;s a Software Evolution approach for root-cause analysis in PCG, cool for explainable AI for white-box PCG?
 Shoutout <a href="https://twitter.com/jichenz?ref_src=twsrc%5Etfw">@jichenz</a> <a href="https://t.co/udCCbDA9aL">pic.twitter.com/udCCbDA9aL</a></p>&mdash; Antonios Liapis (@SentientDesigns) <a href="https://twitter.com/SentientDesigns/status/1026763935079251970?ref_src=twsrc%5Etfw">August 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Analyzing the output of content generators is a key challenge, but determining root-causes of quality issues in the source code of the generators is another.

 Quinten presented the main contributions of the paper, showing movies of LudoScope Lite, a prototype level generator and analyzer (currently limited to tile maps), which is available on [[github]](https://github.com/visknut/LudoscopeLite).
 LudoScope Lite demonstrates two techniques that developers can use to analyse the root causes of quality issues in generated levels.
 First, the Metric of Added Detail (MAD) raises flags for grammar rules that remove detail with respect to their position in the transformation pipeline.
-Second, Specification Analysis Reporting (SAnR), analyzes level generation histories against level properties, which facilitates debugging and preventing bad levels are ever generated.
+Second, Specification Analysis Reporting (SAnR), analyzes level generation histories against level properties and reports problematic grammar rules.
+This facilitates debugging and can be used to prevent bad levels from being generated.

 In good company, we see Rafaël Bidarra on the left and Julian Togelius on the right.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/VisKnut?ref_src=twsrc%5Etfw">@VisKnut</a> explaining declarative game level properties for measuring the quality of grammars for procedural level generation <a href="https://twitter.com/PcgWorkshop?ref_src=twsrc%5Etfw">@PcgWorkshop</a> <a href="https://twitter.com/hashtag/FDG18?src=hash&amp;ref_src=twsrc%5Etfw">#FDG18</a> <a href="https://t.co/JVxAVyMSRO">pic.twitter.com/JVxAVyMSRO</a></p>&mdash; Riemer van Rozen (@rvrozen) <a href="https://twitter.com/rvrozen/status/1026770246655504384?ref_src=twsrc%5Etfw">August 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>